 These SCPs are SCPs fully understood through scientific methods and research, or are acclaimed viral mainstream science fiction in-the-works, or falsely mistaken and categorized as an anomaly.

 This is a class for an SCP that doesn't fall to any of the above mentioned object class.

 D-Class personnel is collected prisoners around the globe with harrowing and unforgivable divine and moral cases, such as murder.
 In short, they are unwillingly recruited by the SCP Foundation worldwide and are usually death row inmates used for experiments together with a specific or particular SCP, especially SCPs with Keter object class.

 These numbers represent the SCPs item numbers whenever they are either discovered or contained or, in real-world's term, whenever they are written gracefully and eloquently.
 You'll find yourself looking with search results of that particular SCP if you managed to click and view it.

-A readable print was also made that is based on the SCP Foundation.
-It follows a young boy kidnapped by the SCP Foundation and an escape strategy from the Foundation by cooperating with another SCP, a female SCP that exists in every book he opens.
+A readable print was also made based on the SCP Foundation.
+It follows a young boy kidnapped by the SCP Foundation with an escape strategy from the Foundation by cooperating with another SCP, a female SCP, that exists in every book he opens.
 The light novel series publication was released in Japan by the year 2018 and to North America by the year 2020.
-A stage-play was also conducted on the year of 2014 in Glasgow that focuses on the SCP Foundation's unethical means of containment procedures.
+A stage-play was also conducted in the year of 2014 in Glasgow that focuses on the SCP Foundation's unethical means of containment procedures.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.